Crapworks/ceph-dash/README.md

 This is currently **TESTING**!

 If you do not have a graphite section in your ```config.json``` the Metrics section will not appear in ceph-dash.
-This has currently the status **works for me**.
-If no one will complain, I will create a new stable release after a few weeks.

 ### Configuration